underasail/bmds/gut_miRNA_project/README.md

 11. Process target COG assignments in relation to genome COG assignments and produce SVGs for Figures 5 and 6 using [`isoformAnalysis_small.py`](isoformAnalysis_small.py) and [`isoformAnalysis_small_plant.py`](isoformAnalysis_small_plant.py) for the aphid and plant genomes respectively
     - Simulations for the generation of a null distribution can be further parallelized across multiple jobs on a cluster through depositing the probability dictionaries into pickle files each time and later amassing a main dictionary to save.
       - It is recommened that the simulations only be run once and then loaded from a pickle dictionary each time as this is the most time and computatinoally intensive part.
+12. Visualize structures for the precursors using Python subprocess calls to VARNA CLI with [`varna_structure_from_fass.py`](varna_structure_from_fass.py)
+    - [VARNA](http://varna.lri.fr/index.php?lang=en&page=downloads&css=varna) will need to be downloaded and accessible in the commmand line environment this Python script is run from.
+    - A FASS (fasta and secondary structure) file will also be needed with all of the precursors structures.
+This can come from ShortStack, but the rounds of optimizing and trimming within may leave the brackets not matching up, and VARNA will be unable to use it.
+Instead [RNAfold](https://www.tbi.univie.ac.at/RNA/#download) can be used to produce this file.
 ###### Precursor Processing Analysis
-12. Align all processed small-RNA-seq data against plant miRNA precursors in step 6 above using bowtie2
+13. Align all processed small-RNA-seq data against plant miRNA precursors in step 6 above using bowtie2
-13. Filter alignments to include only those with zero mismatches and zero gaps in a BAM file
+14. Filter alignments to include only those with zero mismatches and zero gaps in a BAM file
     - Filtering and file conversion can be accomplish with Bamtools and Samtools respectively
     - Filtered BAM files will also need to be indexed
-14. Process precursor alignments using [`bamAnalysis.py`](bamAnalysis.py) to generate text file visualizations of small read alignment for each precursor
+15. Process precursor alignments using [`bamAnalysis.py`](bamAnalysis.py) to generate text file visualizations of small read alignment for each precursor
     - An example txt file is available for [bol-miR168b-3p (Cluster_2535)](examples/bol-miR168b-3p_Cluster_2535_reads.txt)
     - bamAnalysis will also calculate the percentage of reads assigned to mature, star, loop, 5', and 3' sections and produce and SVG figure that displays this in a bar chart
     - You can also create histogram figures for each precursor based on per nucleotide mapping
     - This uses Python packages only built for Mac/UNIX systems.
 Linux Subsystem for Windows can be used to run these on a Windows machine
-15. Using the text file outputs from bamAnalysis, generate read alignment figures for each precursor using [`read_mapping_figure.py`](read_mapping_figure.py)
+16. Using the text file outputs from bamAnalysis, generate read alignment figures for each precursor using [`read_mapping_figure.py`](read_mapping_figure.py)
     - This uses Python packages only built for Mac/UNIX systems.
 Linux Subsystem for Windows can be used to run these on a Windows machine